shurans/DeepSlidingShape/README.md

     Pretrained model:
     http://dss.cs.princeton.edu/Release/pretrainedModels/DSS/ORN/DSSnet_ORN_d.marvin

-Note :
+Notes :
-    If matlab system call fails, you can try to run the command directly.
+    1. If matlab system call fails, you can try to run the command directly.
+    2. The rotation matrixes for some of the images in the dataset () are different from the original SUNRGB-D dataset,  so that the rotation only contains camera tilt angle (i.e. point cloud does not rotated on the x,y plane).
+    All the results and ground truth boxes provided in this repo are using this rotation matrix.
+    To convert the rotation matrix you can reference the code "changeRoomR.m"